OMG – Oh My God!: Production

 Producer Akshay Kumar announced the film in 2012.
 Paresh Rawal who appeared in the original play Kishen vs Kanhaiya was cast in the lead role with Akshay Kumar playing the role of Krishna in the movie.
 Mithun Chakraborty played a supporting role in the film.
 The filming was reported to have begun in January 2012.
 Director Prabhu Deva appeared in an item number along with Sonakshi Sinha.

 Soundtrack

 The soundtrack of OMG – Oh My God! was composed by Himesh Reshammiya, Sachin–Jigar and Meet Bros Anjjan whilst the lyrics were penned by Shabbir Ahmed, Kumaar, Swanand Kirkire and Subrat Sinha.
 The album features vocals by Reshammiya, Shreya Ghoshal, Kailash Kher, Benny Dayal, Ash King, Suraj Jagan, Keerthi Sagathia, Zubeen Garg, Meet Bros Anjjan, Arya Acharya, Mohammed Irfan, Aman Trikha and Parash Nath.
 The full audio album was launched on 12 September 2012 by T-Series.
+The song, 'Go Go Go Govinda' is based on the song 'Govinda Aala Re Aala' from Bluff Master (1963), sung by Mohammed Rafi.

 Release

 OMG – Oh My God! released worldwide on 28 September 2012.